Skip to content

 Created by The Tesco Real Food team

-You can’t go wrong with a classic easy rhubarb crumble recipe.
-This timeless pud is a great way to make the most of pretty pink rhubarb, with the tangy fruit balanced by the oaty crumble topping, best served with plenty of custard!
-Give this recipe for rhubarb crumble a go, you won't be disappointed.
+You can’t go wrong with an old-fashioned rhubarb crumble recipe.
+This timeless, easy-to-make pud is a great way to make the most of pretty, pink rhubarb, with the tangy fruit balanced by the sweet, buttery crumble topping.
+Serve warm with custard, cream or ice cream for an indulgent, comforting dessert.
+Find out how to make rhubarb crumble and add this recipe to your favourites!
 See method

 • Serves 4